By Dr. Becker and comments by Diane Weinmann

 3. Keep training sessions short and fun.
 You want your dog to associate good things with obeying your commands.
 You also want to use training time as an opportunity to deepen your bond with your pet.

 4. Gradually back off the treats and use them only intermittently once your dog has learned a new behavior.
-Eventually they’ll no longer be necessary, but you should always reward him with verbal praise whenever he obeys a command.
+Eventually they’ll no longer be necessary, but you should always reward your dog with verbal praise whenever he obeys a command.

 5. Continue to use positive reinforcement to maintain the behaviors you desire.
 Reward-based training helps create a range of desirable behaviors in your pet, which builds mutual feelings of trust and confidence.

-If your dog is a jumper or has other undesirable behaviors and you’re not sure you can deal with it on your own, talk with a positive dog trainer or a veterinary behaviorist.
-You can also find directories of credentialed dog professionals at the following sites:
+If your dog is displaying undesirable behavior and you’re not sure you can deal with it on your own, talk with your veterinarian, a positive dog trainer or a veterinary behaviorist.
+Additionally you can call me, Diane Weinmann, an animal communicator, to talk with your pet about the expectations of their behavior.